 When you are ready for your finish coat, start from the top and work down; crown molding, windows, door frames and finally baseboard.
 Dip your brush approximately 1/3 of the way into the paint and remove excess paint by tapping on the side of the can or container.
 Apply the paint in a smooth stroke.
 If you press lightly, the paint will release evenly and level off, giving you a professional-quality finish.

 ADVANCE is a waterborne alkyd paint, so it provides the quality and durability of an oil-based paint with the soap-and-water cleanup of a water-based paint.
-White is a common choice, but you can choose virtually any color to paint your trim, as Benjamin Moore offers 3,500+ colors to choose from.
+White is a common choice, but you can choose virtually any colour to paint your trim, as Benjamin Moore offers 3,500+ colors to choose from.

 Remember to take your time, read all labels and follow all instructions.